 - Record license plate numbers, make and model and make sure to obtain license and insurance information from the other driver(s).
 If any of this information is refused, contact the police.

 - Report the accident to your insurance agent as soon as possible, giving them all the information you have gathered.
 Be sure to mention anything you found unusual about the incident.

 - When you are contacted by a claims representative, make sure they have all the same details and be sure they understand you think the collision was staged.

 Help fight insurance fraud and keep claims down

 Insurance scams are very costly for insurance companies, but over time, these false claim payouts can lead to higher premiums which affect everyone.

-Fraud hurts everyone!
+Fraud hurts everyone.
 If you suspect insurance fraud of any kind, report it!
-Together we can help make Ontario roads safer, and insurance more affordable!
+Together, we can help make Ontario roads safer and car insurance more affordable.